Krish-Mathur/FinTech/README.md

 The project utilizes the following technologies:

 - **Python**: The backend server is implemented in Python using the Flask framework.
-Python is chosen for its simplicity, flexibility, and rich ecosystem of libraries for data processing and web development.
+Python is chosen for its simplicity and flexibility.

 - **Flask**: Flask is a lightweight web framework for Python.
 It's chosen for its simplicity and ease of use in building web applications.